SEO Rocket Webinars

 I talked earlier about the tools in the toolbox for digital marketing.
 Let’s just go through a couple of examples since we’re actually doing really well on time, which I’m shocked about.
 We need to pack a lot of information in here because I want you guys to have very actionable, rich information.

 If you have a short timeline – This is your time to work on reporting.
 If you’re a local business, your Google My Business page is getting that completely fleshed out and accurate, and that’s where your reviews come in, Google reviews, which are hugely popular and used by viewers all the time.
-Studies are showing that Google My Business reviews are your Google reviews or highly rated by both Google and by surfers who are maybe vetting you or looking for a business that offers your product or service.
+Studies are showing that Google My Business reviews are highly rated by both Google and by surfers who are maybe vetting you or looking for a business that offers your product or service.
 They value those highly.
 There’s a very important message so that you value them highly as well.

 Paid search, you can do paid search and social media.
 It depends on what your needs are and kind of what your target audience look like.
 Bing tends to skew a little bit older audience.
 Social media you have the targeting by vicinity as well as interests and groups that are following and pages they’re following and things like that.
 There’s some pretty fabulous targeting there.